 In 1104, Cuthbert’s tomb was opened once again and a small book of the Gospel of John, measuring only three-and-a-half by five inches, now known as the St. Cuthbert Gospel, was incredibly found!
 Even the original goat leather Celtic design red bookbinding was still intact.

 Formerly known as the Stonyhurst Gospel, it was purchased in April 2012 by the British Library for $14.3 million (9 million British Pounds).2 It is available to view online through the British Library’s website.

 Also found in his casket was a set of early 10th century vestments placed by King Æthlestan while on a pilgrimage to Cuthbert’s shrine at Chester-le-Street.
 These vestments were made of Byzantine silk with a stole decorated with Anglo-Saxon embroidery.
 Also, in his coffin, a stunning gold, garnet, and shell pectoral cross was found on his body.
 In addition, Cuthbert’s personal portable altar table covered in silver was discovered in his coffin.
-It is recorded that also a comb, scissors, and a chalice made of onyx with a gold lion was in the coffin.
+It is recorded that also an ivory comb, scissors, and a chalice made of onyx with a gold lion was in the coffin.